Frank-Pechar/react-tic-tac-toe/README.md

 ## Description of App Functionality, Features, and Methods

 React project I completed from Udemy: React - The Complete Guide 2023 (incl.
 React Router & Redux) by Maximilian Schwarzmuller.
-After coding this project.
-I added comments for educational purposes.
+After coding this project I added comments for educational purposes.

 App can be run from: https://frank-pechar-react-tic-tac-toe.netlify.app/